4everinbeta/erl-zookeeper/README.md

 The following line was added to the end of the standard rebar.config contents:
     {sub_dirs, ["rel"]}.

-# Running from the command line
+# Running erl-zookeeper from the command line

 erl-zookeeper can be run from the command line using
     ./start_in_shell.sh file